This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 Appeals Against Decisions on Credit

-(171) The Student may lodge an appeal within 5 Working days of notice of the determination of credit.
+(182) The Student may lodge an appeal within five (5) working days of notice of the determination of credit.

 - evidence of a breach of this procedure;

-- evidence that the determination was affected by a Conflict of Interest; and/or
+- evidence that the determination was affected by a Conflict of Interest (refer to Conflict of Interest Policy); and/or

 - new information has become available that could not reasonably have been provided by the student earlier, and it is probable that this information would have affected the determination.